madrobby/zepto/README.md

 Zepto.js is licensed under the terms of the MIT License.

 Want to give us money or a tip?
 Don't.
-Instead please donate to (http://www.charitywater.org)charity: water.
+Instead please donate to [charity: water](http://charitywater.org/).

 ## Building